ALS Guidance

 If you're family or friend of a P/CALS, or are personally affected by ALS, you may want to find ways to help.
 Thank you for that.

 First and foremost — if you know a person or family in need, write them a check or buy them something they need.
 It's just that simple.
+If they try to refuse, tell them they can pass it on later or pay it forward.
+If we all did that, it'd be a better world.

 Past that, if you're interested in funding ALS research, here is a list of recent HHS ALS grantees, from which you can drill down into the abstracts, sort by state, etc. There should be similar lists available in other countries, by googling, asking around, looking at major universities' sites, etc.